Campbell Town, Tasmania: Colonial Campbell Town

 One of Campbell Town's features is the convict-built Red Bridge, the oldest surviving brick arch bridge in Australia, as well as the oldest bridge anywhere on the National Highway.
 The bridge and causeway were built as a part of the original main road; it was to be a part of Bell's line of Road, but this road never got past Oatlands.
 Construction was commenced in 1836 and completed in 1838.
 It consists of drystone abutments and timber top, although the top has been replaced, the stone abutments are original, making this a rare example of early Australian stone work.

 Campbell Town is also home to the Foxhunters Return, a colonial Georgian coaching inn which retains all its original outbuildings.
-Built by convicts around 1833, with the main building constructed under the direction of stonemason Hugh Keane, Foxhunters Return is described by the National Trust as "the finest and most substantial hotel building of the late colonial period in Australia."
+Built by convicts around 1833 for publican and landowner, William Broad, with the main building constructed under the direction of stonemason Hugh Keane, Foxhunters Return is described by the National Trust as "the finest and most substantial hotel building of the late colonial period in Australia."
+In 1861, Broad built the adjoining William Broad Cottage, which also survives.
 During the construction of the Red Bridge, convicts were reputed to be housed overnight in the extensive cellars beneath Foxhunters Return, which is situated on the banks of the Elizabeth River and adjacent to the Red Bridge.